-Robust procedures for appointing suppliers and operators of inflatable structures are critical.
-Your organisation should have a procurement process in place and this should be used.
-Remember, you may have a duty towards persons who you have appointed and are on your land.
-Check currency of memberships of approved bodies, licences, insurance arrangements, and references from previous events where they have provided similar services.
-Risk assessments and method statements must be provided by the suppliers or operators of the inflatable structures, and you must check to ensure that these are adhered to throughout the provision of their services.
-This means periodically checking that controls indicated in their risk assessment are implemented and they are working within the scope of their method statements.
+Robust procedures for appointing suppliers and operators of inflatable structures are crucial.
+Organisations should have robust procurement processes in place and these should be used.
+Remember, organisations are likely to maintain duties to safeguard the wellbeing of persons who have been appointed as well as visitors and members of the public.
+Checks on validity of memberships of approved bodies, licences, insurance arrangements, and references from previous events where they have provided similar services should be undertaken.
+Risk assessments and method statements (safe systems of work) must be provided by the suppliers or operators of the inflatable structures, and these must be checked and adhered to throughout the provision of the service.
+This means periodically checking that controls indicated in supplied risk assessments are fully implemented and they are working within the scope of their method statements.

-The following hazards have been known to occur with inflatable structures and should be considered within the context of the risk assessment:
+The following hazards have been known to occur with inflatable structures and should be considered within the context of the risk assessment process:

 - Instability and blowing away in windy conditions

 - Situations caused by loss of pressure as a result of:

-- failure of the fabric
+- Failure of the fabric.

-- failure or loss of power to the blower
+- Failure or loss of power to the blower.

-- disconnection of the blower
+- Disconnection of the blower.

-- litter blocking the air intake and/or vents
+- Litter blocking the air intake and / or vents.

-- Falls from the structure
+- Falls from the structure.

-- Windows tearing or detaching
+- Windows tearing or detaching.

-- Tripping (particularly over anchorages)
+- Tripping (particularly over anchorages).

-- Injury to users caused by boisterous behaviour, overcrowding or not separating larger users from smaller ones
+- Injury to users caused by boisterous behaviour, overcrowding or not separating larger users from smaller ones.

 - Access to dangerous (parts of) machinery (e.g. inadequately protected or unguarded blowers).

-- Electrical hazards (e.g. shock or burns)
+- Electrical hazards (e.g. shock or burns).

-- Inadequate means of escape in case of fire
+- Inadequate means of escape in case of fire.

-- Lifting injuries caused by manual handling
+- Lifting injuries caused by manual handling.

-- Injury to users caused by wearing inappropriate clothes and shoes
+- Injury to users caused by wearing inappropriate clothes or footwear.

-- Suffocation
+- Suffocation.

-- Entrapment
+- Entrapment.